If Not Here...Where?

-If Not Here… Where? is a show that has been produced by Little Angel Theatre in partnership with Great Ormond Street Hospital, with funding from BBC Children in Need and NESTA.
-Inspired by stories and ideas from inpatients, outpatients and the Young People’s Forum at GOSH, the show is designed to pack down into a small box and be performed at the end of a child’s hospital bed for those who are unable to leave the hospital.
-It incorporates puppetry and a digital app which will allow the child to make choices throughout the performance which will influence the way the story goes – ‘choose-your-own-adventure’ style.
-At the end of the performance children are able to interact through this app with others who have seen the show before them and may be in a similar situation in hospital.
+If Not Here… Where? was produced by Little Angel Theatre in partnership with Great Ormond Street Hospital, with funding from BBC Children in Need and NESTA.
+Inspired by stories and ideas from inpatients, outpatients, and the Young People’s Forum at GOSH, the show is designed to pack down into a small box and be performed at the end of a child’s hospital bed for those unable to leave the hospital.

 “Every single patient found it a magical experience”

-The show is touring throughout February 2020 to children’s hospitals and hospices across the UK, including: Great Ormond Street; Alderhey Children’s Hospital in Liverpool; Leeds Children’s Hospital; and Shooting Stars Hospice in Middlesex.
+The show toured throughout February 2020 to children’s hospitals and hospices across the UK, including Great Ormond Street, Alderhey Children’s Hospital in Liverpool, Leeds Children’s Hospital, and Shooting Stars Hospice in Middlesex.

 During the pandemic, we filmed the performance and incorporated it into the app to provide a fully digital interactive experience.
 Transformed into a tablet-based show, this COVID safe experience was able to tour despite strict ongoing safety protocols; bringing isolated young people together when they needed it most.
 In the summer of 2021 we visited children’s care providers across the UK including St George’s Tooting, the Royal Hospital for Children and Young People, Edinburgh, and Richard House Hospice, East London.